Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 ## STEP 3: Grant access to Azure subscription additional roles
 **This step is optional**

+[Azure custom role](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles) needs to be granted to the Cloudneeti App registered in the previous step with following permission.

+Custom role with permission **"Microsoft.Web/sites/config/list/action"** for Azure Subscription level scope.

+-   The Cloudneeti application needs "Microsoft.Web/sites/config/list/action" action present in [Website Contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#custom-role-with-permission-microsoftwebsitesconfiglistaction) in order to collect authentication and authorization configuration of Web/API/Mobile/Function Apps which is hosted on the App Service Plan.
+The current subscription Reader role given doesn't have sufficient permissions to collect web site configuration details.

+-   If the custom role with "Microsoft.Web/sites/config/list/action" is not assigned, Cloudneeti application will not be able to collect data of security policies [listed here.](.././grantAccessToAzureSubscriptionAdditionalRoles/#website-contributor-role)

+Custom role with permission **"Microsoft.Storage/storageAccounts/listkeys/action"** for Azure Subscription level scope.

+-   Cloudneeti needs "Microsoft.Storage/storageAccounts/listkeys/action" action present in [Storage Account Contributor role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage) in order to collect metadata configuration of blobs.
+The current subscription [Reader role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) given doesn't have sufficient permissions to list blob keys.

+-   If the custom role with "Microsoft.Storage/storageAccounts/listkeys/action" is not assigned, Cloudneeti application will not be able to collect data of security policies [listed here.](.././grantAccessToAzureSubscriptionAdditionalRoles/#custom-role-with-permission-microsoftstoragestorageaccountslistkeysaction)

 The following roles need to be granted to the Cloudneeti App registered in the previous step.
 Please follow [link](../../onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles/){target=_blank} for steps.

-- Website contributor role for Azure Subscription level scope.
-- Storage Account Contributor role for Azure Subscription level scope.
-- Network Contributor role for Azure Subscription level scope.
-- Key Vault access policies for specific managed Key Vaults.
-- The following steps are done by Microsoft Azure Subscription Owner role.

 ## STEP 4: Grant access to key vaults
 **This step is optional.**